simbaesther/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *12-combinations: a script that prints all posiible combinations of two letters, except oo.letters are lower cases, from a to z, one combination per line, the output should be alpha ordered starting with aa
 *13-print_float: a script that prints a number with two decimal places, followed by a new line. the number will be stored in the environment variable NUM
 *100-decimal_to_hexadecimal: a script that converts a number from base 10 to base 16. the number in base 10 is stored in the environment variable DECIMAL
 *101-rot13: a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
+*102-odd: a script that prints every other line in the input starting with the first line"